tiagonunes1491/Transio/README.md

 > *Designed Transio to eradicate secret‑sharing risk and demonstrate scalable zero‑trust patterns.*

 Connect on [LinkedIn](https://www.linkedin.com/in/tiago-nunes1491/) • Explore code on [GitHub](https://github.com/tiagonunes1491)

----

-*For architecture diagrams, threat models, and step‑by‑step deployment guides, use the sidebar or links above.*